dtomvan/direnv-instant/README.md

 Status: Beta

-Non-blocking direnv integration daemon with tmux support that provides instant shell prompts by running direnv asynchronously in the background.
+Non-blocking direnv integration daemon with tmux/zellij support that provides instant shell prompts by running direnv asynchronously in the background.

 ## Features

 - **Instant Prompts**: No more waiting for direnv to finish loading environments
 - **Environment Caching**: Uses cached environment from previous load for truly instant prompts
 - **Asynchronous Loading**: Direnv runs in the background, shell gets notified when ready via SIGUSR1
-- **Tmux Integration**: Automatically spawns a tmux pane to show direnv output when loading takes too long
+- **Tmux/Zellij Integration**: Automatically spawns a tmux/zellij pane to show direnv output when loading takes too long
 - **Shell Support**: Works with both bash and zsh

 ## How It Works